equalitie/ouisync/cli/README.md

 ## Usage

-Run `ouisync --help` to see the available commands.
-Use `ouisync COMMAND --help` to see detailed help for the given command.
+Run `./ouisync --help` to see the available commands.
+Use `./ouisync COMMAND --help` to see detailed help for the given command.
 This document contains brief explanation of the most common commands.

 NOTE: All settings are persisted across restarts.